-Midas Gold was incorporated on February 22, 2011 under the Business Corporations Act of British Columbia.
-The Corporation was organized to locate, acquire and develop mineral properties located principally in the Stibnite - Yellow Pine mining district in Valley County, Idaho (the "District").
-The Corporation's common shares trade on the Toronto Stock Exchange ("TSX").
-The corporate office of Midas Gold is located at 890 - 999 West Hastings St, Vancouver, BC, V6C 2W2, Canada.
+Midas Gold Corp. (the "Corporation" or "Midas Gold") was incorporated on February 22, 2011 under the Business Corporations Act of British Columbia.
+The Corporation was organized to hold shares in wholly owned subsidiaries that locate, acquire, develop and restore mineral properties located principally in the Stibnite - Yellow Pine mining district in Valley County, Idaho, USA.
+The Corporation's principal asset is 100% ownership in subsidiaries that control the Stibnite Gold Project ("Stibnite Gold Project").
+The Corporation currently operates in one segment, mineral exploration in the United States.
+The corporate office of Midas Gold is located at 890-999 West Hastings Street, Vancouver, BC, V6C 2W2, Canada.